tbradley1013/connectAnalytics/README.md

 2. Configure the following environment variables:

-      - `RSTUDIO_CONNECT_SERVER` - This variable should be the url of your connect server that you use to reach the base content page.
+      - `CONNECT_SERVER` - This variable should be the url of your connect server that you use to reach the base content page.
         **NOTE:** If your server’s port is masked then you will need to add the actual port to the server URL
-      - `RSTUDIO_CONNECT_API_KEY` - An API key generated from the
+      - `CONNECT_API_KEY` - An API key generated from the Connect system.
-        Connect system.
 You can see how to generate an API key [here](https://docs.rstudio.com/connect/user/api-keys.html)

 3. Install the `connectAnalytics` package as shown above